techno-sorcery/dwm/README.md

 SuperAwesomeCool DWM Configuration
 ============================

 This is my personal DWM config, which I've been using (with occasional changes) for the past couple of years.
-Some keybindings are different, but I don't feel like enumerating them so just check config.def.h if you're interested.

-Status bar not included (dwmblocks and all my bash status bar widgets are in my [Dotfiles](https://github.com/techno-sorcery/Dotfiles) repo)
+Status bar not included (dwmblocks and all my bash status bar widgets are in my [Dotfiles](https://github.com/techno-sorcery/Dotfiles) repo).

 Patch List
 ---